stack-of-tasks/pinocchio/README.md

 ## Installation

 **Pinocchio** can be easily installed on various Linux (Ubuntu, Fedora, etc.) and Unix distributions (Mac OS X, BSD, etc.).
 Please refer to the [installation procedure](http://stack-of-tasks.github.io/pinocchio/download.html).

+If you only need the Python bindings of Pinocchio, you may prefer to install it through [Conda](https://docs.conda.io/en/latest/).
+Please follow the procedure described [here](https://github.com/conda-forge/pinocchio-feedstock#installing-pinocchio).

 **Pinocchio** is also being deployed on ROS, you may follow its deployment status on [Melodic](https://index.ros.org/r/pinocchio/#melodic) or [Kinetic](https://index.ros.org/r/pinocchio/#kinetic).